armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 title: Deployment File Reference
 linktitle: Deployment File
 description: >
-  The deployment (deploy) file is how you define how your app gets deployed by Borealis, including the targets and deployment strategies.
+  The deployment (deploy) file is how you define how your app gets deployed by Armory CDaaS, including the targets and deployment strategies.
 exclude_search: true
 ---

 ## Deployment file reference overview

-The deployment file is what you use to define how and where Borealis deploys your app.
+The deployment file is what you use to define how and where Armory CDaaS deploys your app.

 You can see what a blank deployment file looks like in the [Blank templates](#blank-template) section.
 To see a filled out example, see [Complete examples](#complete-examples).

 ## Blank templates

-You can see this template file by running the following command with the Borealis CLI:
+You can see this template file by running the following command with the CLI:

 Basic template:
 ```bash